hu-macsy/geographer/README.md

 When compiling Geographer, RBC is automatically compiled with an external call to make which uses the compiler wrapper mpic++.

 ### Compilation
-Create a build folder in the root directory of this repository, then in it call `cmake ..`.
+Use CMake to configure the project and make to build it:

+	mkdir build && cd build && cmake .. && make && sudo make install

-Should you have installed Lama in a non-standard location, add `-DSCAI_DIR=<path/to/lama>` where `<path/to/lama>` is your Lama installation directory.
+If you have installed Lama in a non-standard location, add `-DSCAI_DIR=<path/to/lama>` where `<path/to/lama>` is your Lama installation directory.
-Afterwards, call `make` or `make Geographer` to create the executable.
+To install Geographer in an alternative location, pass the argument `-DCMAKE_INSTALL_PREFIX=<path>` to cmake.
+After successful compilation, the library `libgeographer` and the standalone executable `Geographer` are installed into the installation target.
+If the Google Test library was found, the unit tests can be found in the executable `GeographerTest`.

 ## Usage as Standalone Executable
 Geographer can be used as a library or called from the command line.